Corruption in Mauritius: Presidential pardon of the Commissioner of Police Dip's embezzler son

-Harvesh Seegolam
+MIC Loans scandals

-In April 2025, former Bank of Mauritius governor Harvesh Seegolam was arrested and subsequently charged with fraud in connection with an alleged embezzlement of 300 million Mauritian rupees (approximately US$6.7 million) from the Mauritius Investment Corporation, a state fund established to support businesses during the COVID-19 pandemic.
+In April 2025, former Bank of Mauritius governor Harvesh Seegolam was arrested and subsequently charged with fraud in connection with an alleged embezzlement of 300 million Mauritian rupees (approximately US$6.7 million) from the Mauritius Investment Corporation (MIC), a state fund established to support businesses during the COVID-19 pandemic.
 Seegolam, who served under the previous administration, denied wrongdoing and was released on bail.
 The investigation is led by the Financial Crimes Commission.

+Sithanen-Menlo Park-MIC-BOM-audio leak scandal

+In September 2025 the Governor of the Bank of Mauritius, Rama Sithanen, was forced to resign following the Prime Minister's request to do so, due to a growing number of ethical matters which were tarnishing the central bank's reputation.
+He also resigned as President of the Financial Services Commission (FSC).
+This followed the release on social media of audio recording of threats being made to Aditi Boolell and Stephane Adam of Menlo Park by Rama Sithanen's son Tevin.
+Journalist Narain Jasodanand was also arrested and released following Sithanen's complaint.
+On 28 November 2025, Tevin Sithanen was arrested after being questioned by the Anti-Money Laundering Unit du Central Criminal Investigation Department (CCID).
+He was charged with Breach of ICTA (Information and Communication Technologies Act).

 Political interference in the Hossenally human trafficking and revenge porn scandal

 In April 2025, police arrested Al Madani Hossenally, a 43-year-old clerk residing at Morcellement Raffray in Pailles, charged with no less than 8 offences, namely human trafficking, child ill treatment, causing a child to be sexually abused, sodomy, revenge pornography, sequestration, conspiracy and possession of property bearing a mark of the government or a third party.
 The number of offences is expected to reach 15.
 At least 4 of Hossenally's wives and ex-wives eventually came forward to reveal how he had organised to have them raped, sodomised, sexually abused and forced to have sexual intercourse with numerous men against their consent.
 Even his brother Ackbar Hossenally broke his silence by making public revelations in the press.
 After one of his victims tried to report him to police in 2023, Al Madani Hossenally leaked nude photos and videos of her on social media to discourage her from further complaining.
 Finally, as more lewd videos were leaked in 2025, the ex-wife reported the crimes to police officer Rajesh Moorghen at the Plaine Verte police station.
 However, in late May 2025, Officer Moorghen withdrew himself from the Hossenally investigation as several senior police officers exerted their influence on a number of his investigations, mainly due to political interference from Navin Ramgoolam's Alliance du Changement government.
 Moorghen wrote that the magistrate was concerned about the adverse impact of political interference on such cases, and mentioned that he could no longer investigate these crimes in an impartial manner.